Easy No-Knead Buttermilk Dinner Rolls

 Buttermilk Dinner Rolls. - harvestandnourish.com

-These homemade pull-apart Buttermilk Dinner Rolls are fluffy, soft and buttery—everything you could want in a dinner roll!
+These homemade, pull-apart Easy No-Knead Buttermilk Dinner Rolls are fluffy, soft and buttery—everything you could want in a dinner roll!
 Unlike many recipes that call for a stand mixer or a lot of kneading, this recipe is simple to put together with minimal effort and doesn’t require any special equipment.

 I can’t think of anything better than homemade rolls fresh from the oven just in time for a Sunday or holiday dinner.
 This recipe will produce 12 good-sized dinner rolls that you can have ready in 4 hours.